-Kyle provides an abundance of experience, as well as guidance to the Albion squad with his communication skills in constant use during matches in navy and white stripes.
+Kyle provides an abundance of experience, as well as guidance to the Albion squad with his communication skills in constant use during matches in navy-blue-and-white stripes.

 Bartley was regularly used in Albion's first season back in the top flight during the 2020/21 season, making 31 appearances and ending the campaign as Club's joint-fourth top-scorer in all competitions.

-But in his inaugural season at The Hawthorns, Bartley made 34 appearances, featuring for much of the season at the heart of Albion’s defence.
+But in his inaugural season at The Hawthorns, Bartley made 34 appearances, featuring for much of the season at the heart of the Baggies' defence.